psi4/psi4/doc/sphinxman/source/scf.rst

     performed.
 If orbitals are needed (*e.g.*, in density fitting), a partial Cholesky factorization of the density matrices is used.
 Often extremely accurate, particularly for closed-shell systems.
+SADNO
+    Natural orbitals from Superposition of Atomic Densities.
+Similar to the above, but it forms natural orbitals from the SAD density matrix to get proper orbitals which are used to start the calculation, see doi:10.1021/acs.jctc.8b01089.
 GWH
     A generalized Wolfsberg-Helmholtz modification of the core Hamiltonian matrix.
 May be useful in open-shell systems, but is